brickbots/PiFinder/docs/source/dev_guide.rst

   Usage unclear.
 Needs refinement.

-You can use either your the keyboard of the pi, the local or servers keyboard (which server=)..
+You can use either your the keyboard of the pi, the local or servers keyboard (which server=) ...

 .. code-block::